Jorl17/jar2app/README.md

 (TOC created with the help of [gh-md-toc](https://github.com/ekalinin/github-markdown-toc))

 # Aren't there other tools that do this?
 Why another one?
 There are other tools that do this.
-I acklowedge them and even have [several links to them](#jar2app-doesnt-do-what-i-want-are-there-other-alternatives).
+I acknowledge them and even have [several links to them](#jar2app-doesnt-do-what-i-want-are-there-other-alternatives).

 However, this project was born out of the need to do something easily and without much cruft.
 Most solutions out there require a gazillion arguments, or installing *ant* and memorizing lots of conventions. **jar2app**, however, tries to keep the power of those utilities while providing high simplicity in the process.
 Really, isn't it wonderful to have such an easy-to-use interface?